Giuliongo/Dell8940Hackintosh/README.md

-# 0.8.5 OpenCore - Dell 8940 with macOS Monterey (Windows tutorial but can be used in macOS)
+# 0.8.5 OpenCore - Dell 8940 with macOS Monterey (Windows tutorial but can be did in macOS)

 # Dell 8940 Configuration :